-You will find many “Café Einstein” in Berlin but their Stammhaus is of an entire other level.
+You will find many “Café Einstein” in Berlin but their Stammhaus is of an entirely other level.

-Way less busy than the city center subsidiaries, the Stammhaus is the go-to place with writers and philosophers in quest for a quiet morning bite.
+Way less busy than the city center subsidiaries, the Stammhaus is the go-to place for writers and philosophers in a quest for a quiet morning bite.

 Even in a modern metropolis that never sleeps, you will need to get some rest, might it be in the middle of the day.

-There are countless fantastic hotels and hostels in Berlin and we’re sure that you will find the perfect one for you but here are a few recommendation:
+There are countless fantastic hotels and hostels in Berlin and we’re sure that you will find the perfect one for you but here is a few recommendation:

-A bit in the outskirts but with an amazing sky bar and cheap room rates.
+A bit on the outskirts but with an amazing sky bar and cheap room rates.